svenhb/GRBL-Plotter/README.md

 If you like GRBL-Plotter, show it to me with a small donation :-) [![Donate](https://www.paypalobjects.com/en_US/DE/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=PVBK8U866QNQ6)

+### New in Version 1.2.5.x:
+* Transform of all or selected code
+* ___simple___ cutter radius compensation
+* option for final Z depth in several passes
+* update Hershey fonts from evil mad scientist (before their new release)
+* New option for text creation: connect characters within a word
+* Hot keys: assign direct commands / scripts to keys

 ### New in version 1.2.4.x:
 * extend override buttons in GUI for grbl version 1.1
 * bug fix drag tool compensation: correct start point of first line in object